frostime/simple-inject-py/README.md

 ## Features

+- Simple and intuitive API for dependency injection
-- Dependency injection with namespaces
+- Support for multiple namespaces to isolate dependencies
-- Scoped dependencies using context managers
+- Scoped dependencies using context managers or decorators
-- Decorator for injecting dependencies into functions
+- Nested scopes for fine-grained control
+- Easy to integrate with existing projects
-- Support for default and custom namespaces
+- Minimal overhead and dependencies

 ## Installation